E2E Learning Massive MIMO for Multimodal Semantic Non-Orthogonal Transmission and Fusion: Proposed Scheme

 In the Transformer, the input sequence is first transformed into a sequence of vectors with dimension $d_{\rm model}$ by using a fully connected linear embedding layer, followed by a position embedding layer.
 The position embedding uses a sine function of varying frequencies to represent the positions of different subcarriers.
 Then, the Transformer applies $U$ identical layers to extract the features of the input sequence.
 Each layer consists of a multi-head self-attention sublayer and a multilayer perceptron (MLP) sublayer.
 Finally, the extracted features are processed by a fully connected linear layer to output the UE-side channel semantic feature $\mathbf{S}_{\rm CSI, UE}[k]$ with dimension $N_c \times d_{\rm CSI}$.

 The subsequent processing is divided into two branches.
 In the upper branch, the channel semantic feature is input into a Transformer, where the subcarrier dimension $N_c$ of the channel semantic feature is treated as the sequence length for the Transformer input.
 The output from this Transformer is then passed through a fully connected linear layer to generate the phase values ${\mathbf \Theta}_{\rm RF}[k] \in \mathbb{R}^{N_t \times N_{{\rm RF},t}}$ of the analog precoding matrix.
-By applying the complex exponential function to the phase matrix ${\mathbf \Theta}_{\rm RF}[k]$, the USPN produces an analog precoding matrix that satisfies the unit modulus constraint, i.e.,
+By applying the complex exponential function to the phase matrix ${\mathbf \Theta}_{\rm RF}[k]$, the {UE-CSANet} produces an analog precoding matrix that satisfies the unit modulus constraint, i.e.,

 In the lower branch, the channel semantic feature is similarly input into another Transformer, after which the sequence is compressed into a codeword through a fully connected linear layer followed by a sigmoid activation function.
-Finally, the compressed codeword is quantized into $B$ feedback bits by a quantization layer.
+Finally, the compressed codeword is quantized into $B$ feedback bits by a quantization layer.{{\footnote{For the quantization and dequantization layer, we first normalize the input features to a range of zero to one using the sigmoid function.
+Then, we divide this interval into four equally spaced intervals, and each feature scalar is quantized to the center of its interval and represented with two bits.
+At the receiving end, we dequantize the received bits to obtain the quantization value corresponding to each feature.
+Note that in the process of deep learning training, quantization and dequantization do not have gradients, so conventional backpropagation cannot be directly performed.
+For this purpose, we adopted the direct gradient propagation method, which uses the straight-through gradient estimation method to directly copy and transfer the gradient of the dequantized features to the features before quantization during the gradient backpropagation process.}} }

 This entire process can be summarized as

 where ${\mathcal W}_{\rm UE-CSANet}$ denotes the learnable parameters of the neural network, and ${\cal P}(\cdot;{\mathcal W}_{\rm UE-CSANet})$ is the mapping function that transforms the received CSI-RS signals ${\mathbf Y}_{\rm p}[k]$ into the feedback vector ${\mathbf q}[k]$, the analog precoding matrix ${{\bf{F}}_{{\rm{RF}}}}[k]$, and the UE-side channel semantic feature $\mathbf{S}_{\rm CSI, UE}[k]$.
 Note that we take the UE-side channel semantic feature $\mathbf{S}_{\rm CSI, UE}[k]$ as part of the network output here, rather than just an intermediate variable.
 This is because in the subsequent source semantic transmission, we can further utilize it for fusion to alleviate the impact of non-ideal channel characteristics on transmission.